 - Increase air circulation with fans, especially ones placed near the CO2 gas inlet into the greenhouse.

 - Make a CO2 delivery tube like industrial greenhouses with propane CO2 systems use.
 Drill small holes in a long piece of flexible tubing that runs the length of the greenhouse, then hang the tubing above the plants.
 Since carbon dioxide is heavier than normal air, it will naturally mix as it falls.

-- Decrease the CO2 flow from the regulator.
-This decreases the amount of CO2 released between the time the room reaches the optimum CO2 level and the controller senses it.
+- This decreases the amount of CO2 released between the time the room reaches the optimum CO2 level and the controller senses it.
 In addition, a good regulator with flow control not only limits the amount of CO2 that is released, but it maintains a consistent level of flow as the CO2 is used and the tank pressure changes.